Need car insurance after a DUI? Compare rates today!

 Drivers under 21 years old are DUI in Washington if their BAC is 0.02% or higher.

-DUI penalties in Washington
+DUI penalties in Washington state

 The DUI lookback period in Washington State is seven years.
 Repeated DUI offenses within this timeframe subject offenders to harsher penalties and fines.